Couples' Wellness During Planning

 | Before bed | Gratitude practice | 5 mins |

-Practice active listening when your partner shares concerns, and create designated "wedding-free" times to maintain balance.
-You'll find that implementing regular stress-relief activities strengthens your bond.
+Practise active listening when your partner shares concerns, and create designated "wedding-free" times to maintain balance.
+You'll find that regular stress-relief activities strengthen your bond.

 Don't hesitate to delegate tasks when you're feeling overwhelmed — whether to family members or wedding professionals.
 If you notice persistent anxiety, sleep disturbances, or communication breakdowns, consider couples therapy.

 A professional can provide tailored coping strategies and help you navigate this intense period.
-Remember, managing stress effectively now builds resilience for your future marriage.
+Managing stress effectively now builds resilience for your future marriage.

 Wellness Activities for Two

-Consider incorporating these wellness activities into your pre-wedding routine to strengthen your connection:
+Consider incorporating these wellness activities into your pre-wedding routine:

 - Take a couple's yoga class in the morning, flowing through poses together while practising mindful breathing and building trust.